zx80/flask-simple-auth/README.md

 - add app.log?
 - should cachetools and cachetoolsutils be required?
 - multi login? access to other login data (uid, email)?
+- debug mode with traces on Resp and Exceptions